jagdeepsb/6.857-PSET-1/README.md

 # 6.857-PSET-1

-To run the decrpytion algorith, clone the repo and run:
+To run the decrpytion algorithm, clone the repo and run:
 ```shell
 python main.py
 ```